aksommerville/fullmoon/README.md

 - - [ ] Sprite: table saw
 - - [ ] lots more sprites
 - - [ ] Rain should extinguish fires
+- - [ ] Can we prevent rain from working indoors?
 - - [ ] Spell of Opening
 - - [ ] Spell of Animation
 - - [ ] Spell of Trailhead Teleportation